 To create the herringbone pattern, lay any type of rectangular tile in a zig zag pattern.
 This is done by taking any sized rectangular tile and turning one so that the two are perpendicular to each other, align them along one side and repeat.
 This will basically create a repeating L-shape with each two tiles installed.

 The herringbone tile layout pattern also helps in making rooms appear larger than they seem.
 This is because the eyes focus on the V shape instead of the narrowness of a room.
 By focusing on the pointing arrows a space can appear long and large.

 If you are laying tiles in a herringbone layout we recommend that you allow at least 20% for extra cuts and breakages because more cutting is involved.

 The Chevron tile pattern is very similar to the herringbone pattern when explained so it is important to understand their distinct characteristics to avoid any confusion.
 The confusion is compounded by the fact that the Chevron pattern is often referred to as French Herringbone.

 Both the Chevron and Herringbone patterns are described as a zig-zag visual.
 The difference can be subtle, but you only have to miss-specify it once to realize how significant the difference really is.

-In contrast to the herringbone tile patter, the ends of the tiles are not cut and the square edge of the rectangle tile just adjoin the side or length of the other tile.
+In contrast to the herringbone tile pattern, the ends of the tiles are not cut and the square edge of the rectangle tile adjoin the side or length of the other tile.

 Because we are cutting the ends of each tile instead of laying them at a 90 degree angle like in the herringbone.
 We recommend that you allow a little extra for cuts and breakages when laying in a Chevron tile pattern.